2chevskii/Case.Net/README.md

 # Case.NET

-String manipulation library for string casing manipulation
+String manipulation library for string casing manipulation <!-- What the fuck is this? -->

 ## Motivation